neuefische/web-exercises/sessions/recap-project-1/quiz-app/README.md

 - **Bookmark page:** This is a dedicated space where you can exclusively view the questions you've bookmarked, similar to the ones marked on the home page.
 - **Profile page:** This section allows you to view and manage your profile and settings.

-[Here](./topics.md) you have some ideas of topics for your quiz app use one or choose one of your own, but please do not use lorem text
+Explore [these topic](./topics.md) ideas for your quiz app or choose your own, avoiding placeholder text.

 ## 1. Setup